ReadonlyREST

 The STORE_PASS is the password which was entered in step 2) as a password for the pkcs12 file.

-If you happen to get a java.io.IOException: failed to decrypt safe contents entry: javax.crypto.BadPaddingException: Given final block not properly padded, you have probably forgotten to enter the correct password from step 2.
+If you happen to get a java.io.IOException: failed to decrypt safe contents entry: javax.crypto.BadPaddingException: Given final block not properly padded

 (Credits for the original JKS tutorial to Maximilian Boehm)